JPNotleks/Python-Scripts/README.md

 # pythonScripts
-Various python scripts from over the years, ranging from a kNN algorithm and a neural net from scratch (2016) to PDE solvers and robust image classifiers.
+Various Python scripts from over the years, ranging from a kNN algorithm and a neural net from scratch (2016) to PDE solvers and robust image classifiers.
 Animations of some of these are included.

 ## Example GIFs
 <p align=left>